ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 The constructor implements the wrapper functionality.

 1. It assigns the render code `BuildRenderTree` to `Body`.
-2. It sets up the lambda method for the render fragment that will be passed to the Renderer by `StateHasChanged`.
+2. It sets up the lambda method assigned to the render fragment passed to the Renderer by `StateHasChanged`.
-3. The expression uses the `Frame` renderfragment if it's not null.
+3. The lambda method uses the `Frame` renderfragment if it's not null.
 4. It sets `Initialized` to true.

-We'll see the frame/wrapper functionality demonstrated later.
+More about the frame/wrapper functionality later.

 ```csharp
     public BlazorBaseComponent()